nils247207/biol217a/protocol.md

 ```

 ## Workflow by Anvio (step 3-7 did not work due to incomplete database and reinstallation of anvio, results copied into own $WORK)

+- Gene clustering based on AA sequences, by comparing each gene between the different genomes
+- from lecture: AA .fasta of all genomes --> BLAST-DB --> BLAST-DB against .fasta of all genomes to identify all hits (in %) of a gene against all other genes from the same genome and all other genomes
+- next mcl resolves the identity values into a network of gene clusters (de novo, without annotations, clustering of homologue genes --> POWER!!)

 | Program or Database                                          | Function                                                     |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |